wimpysworld/retro-home/README.md

-This repository hosts downloadable images of Retro Home and the script that builds Retro Home images for Raspberry Pi devices along with the associated documentation to help get you retro gaming in style.
+This repository hosts downloadable images of Retro Home and the script that builds Retro Home images for Raspberry Pi devices along with the associated documentation to get you retro-gaming in style.

 We have a Discord for this project: [![Discord](https://img.shields.io/discord/712850672223125565?color=0C306A&label=WimpysWorld%20Discord&logo=Discord&logoColor=ffffff&style=flat-square)](https://discord.gg/GeHJGD9)